tux4kids/Tuxpaint-Android/README.md

 Issue 3: Full screen is required.

 Problem: Generally the default window screen is 800x600 instead of full screen.
-Howevre, if only `fullscreen=yes` is enabled in the tuxpaint.conf, it cannot work as supposed.
+However, if only `fullscreen=yes` is enabled in the tuxpaint.conf, it cannot work as supposed.

 Solution: To enable full screen for Android, both `fullscreen=yes` and `native=yes` will be set in the config file.